-From chick-flick classics to drama-heavy productions featuring household names like Coco Chanel, here are our picks for the best movies ever made that dive into the daunting world of fashion.
+From chick-flick to documentary to drama, with some even featuring household names like Coco Chanel, here are our picks for the best movies ever made about the daunting world of fashion.

 The fashion mogul, played by Steve Coogan, is a satire of real-life retail chairman Philip Green.
 "Greedy" McCreadie uses sweat shops and asset stripping to bang a hefty buck, but his lavish lifestyle is brought to a halt by a public government inquiry.

 Director Michael Winterbottom tells Greedy's story in non-chronological order, darting between his rise to fame and the build-up to his 60th birthday party on the island of Mykonos.

 The chaotic, almost documentary-like approach to filming perfectly mirrors Greedy's bustling businessman life, which awkward journalist Nick (played by David Mitchell) attempts to compile into Greedy's memoir.

 13. Coco Before Chanel (2009)

 Coco Before Chanel is, quite literally, about Gabrielle Chanel's life before her brand Coco Chanel skyrocketed.

 The famous French designer revolutionized the female fashion industry, stripping back the corsets and long skirts for trousers and practical (yet stylish) clothing.